- How is acute lymphocytic leukemia treated?

-Doctors give chemotherapy in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
-Because of its potential side effects, chemotherapy is sometimes not recommended for patients in poor health, but older age by itself should not stop someone from getting chemotherapy if they need it and are healthy.
+Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
+Because of its potential side effects, chemo is sometimes not recommended for patients in poor health, but older age by itself should not stop someone from getting chemo if they need it and are healthy.

 The most commonly used drugs include:

 - Vincristine (Oncovin®) or liposomal vincristine (Marqibo®)

 - Daunorubicin (daunomycin or Cerubidine®) or doxorubicin (Adriamycin®)

 - L-asparaginase (Elspar®) or PEG-L-asparaginase (pegaspargase or Oncaspar®)